Pumpkin cookie bars are a simple sweet treat that anyone can make!

 🥣 Pumpkin Cookie Bar Ingredient Substitutions

-- If you want to make pumpkin pie filling from scratch, you can learn how to make homemade pumpkin puree and then add your own spice blend.
+- Pumpkin Pie Filling can be substituted with canned pumpkin puree.
+Just add some pumpkin spice to it to create a similar product.
+If you want to make pumpkin pie filling from scratch, you can learn how to make homemade pumpkin puree and then add your own spice blend.

 If you try making these pumpkin cookie bars, let me know how they turn out for you!